NEW BRUNSWICK, NJ—Three of the famous grease trucks had to be towed out of their longtime home Friday morning.

 And by letting the trucks stay open 24 hours a day, the trucks no longer had to be mobile, saving the businesses money on gas and other associated expenses.

-"The establishment by Rutgers University of the College Avenue Food Court will enable the City to improve the flow of vehicular and pedestrian traffic," and "
+"The establishment by Rutgers University of the College Avenue Food Court will enable the City to improve the flow of vehicular and pedestrian traffic," read the 1992 law.

 When a Hamilton Street resident asked the council to alleviate the noise and garbage created by the trucks in 1998, City Council President Joe Egan told the man "the council had no authority over that property and that he should talk to Rutgers officials about it," according to a New York Times article.